-The impact of the proposals in terms of the highway network have been considered and there are no highway objections, subject to agreement of details regarding the car park ramp and access system, the submission of which could be a condition of any consent granted.
+The impact of the proposals in terms of the highway network have been considered and there are no highway objections, subject to further details regarding the width of the service road, the submission of which could be a condition of any consent granted.
 It is considered therefore that the proposed use would not have a significant impact on vehicle movements.

-Sufficient parking exists on site to meet future residents' needs and, as discussed above, the site is well located close to alternative transport means.
+Sufficient parking would be provided on site to meet future residents' needs and, as discussed above, the site is well located close to alternative transport means.